duke-malaria-collaboratory/bistro_pipeline/README.md

 1. Human STR profiles (the "reference").
 1. Mosquito STR profiles (the "evidence").

+It can also optionally take a csv file of the human population allele frequencies.
+If this file is not included, population allele frequencies will be computed from teh human STR profiles.

 The output is a dataframe of log10LRs for each mosquito-human pair.

+See below for more information about the format of the input and output files.

 ## More information about euroformix
 - Manuscript: [EuroForMix: An open source software based on a continuous model to evaluate STR DNA profiles from a mixture of contributors with artefacts](https://pubmed.ncbi.nlm.nih.gov/26720812/)